 Contact the Benefits team to discuss your options at email@example.com if you are considering a Leave of Absence.
 If you email, please do not include confidential information.

-Maternity and paternity leaves fall under the policies and procedures for the Family and Medical Leave Act (FMLA) and New Jersey Family Medical Leave Act (NJFLA).
+Parental leaves fall under the policies and procedures for the Family and Medical Leave Act (FMLA) and New Jersey Family Medical Leave Act (NJFLA).
 You are eligible for FMLA and NJFLA if you have worked for the University for one year and have worked at least 1,250 hours in the last 12 months prior to requesting leave.

 Special Sick Leave